 - Transportation Services—Transportation provided for medical appointments and other support services if funds are available

-Persons who think they need case management can call 410-887-2437 for an intake/brief phone interview.
+Call 410-887-2437 for an intake/brief phone interview.
 Proof of income, residency and being HIV positive is required.

-Client Advisory Board
+About the Client Advisory Board

-The Client Advisory Board (CAB) is a group of organized volunteers who are dedicated to educating the community on HIV prevention and related issues, and vocating on behalf of HIV-positive or AIDS-infected County residents
+The Client Advisory Board (CAB) is a group of organized volunteers who are dedicated to educating the community on HIV prevention and related issues, and advocate on behalf of HIV-positive or AIDS-infected County residents